svkucheryavski/mdatools-js/README.md

 ### Simple operations with matrices
 * `transpose(X)` — transposition of a matrix or a vector.
 * `madd(X, Y)` — element wise sum of two matrices, a matrix and a scalar or a matrix and a vector.
+* `msubtract(X, Y)` — element wise difference of two matrices, a matrix and a scalar or a matrix and a vector.
 * `mmult(X, Y)` — element wise product of two matrices, a matrix and a scalar or a matrix and a vector.
 * `mdivide(X, Y)` — element wise division of two matrices, a matrix and a scalar or a matrix and a vector.
 * `mdot(X, Y)` — inner product of two matrices (as dot products of rows of `X` and columns of `Y`).